Tsubame88/Data-Analyst-in-PowerBI_Inventory/README.md

 + smart purchasing
 + control policies that involve the structure of a company framework to achieve its goals
 + improve stock management

+## 6. Building your dashboard
+ it is essential to
+ + contain the main discoveries, be concise, use well-defined labels, provide reference values, and make things interactive
+ + It can always create multiple pages, but it is important not to be repetitive, making sure each tells a different story